Le Petit Nicolas

-Le Petit Nicolas (Little Nicholas) is a series of French children's books created by René Goscinny and illustrated by Jean-Jacques Sempé and it was first published on 30 March 1959.
+Le Petit Nicolas (Little Nicholas) is a series of French children's books created by René Goscinny and illustrated by Jean-Jacques Sempé; its first installment was originally published on 29 March 1959.
 The books depict an idealized version of childhood in 1950s France.

 History

 The work started out as a comic strip, which initially ran in the Belgian magazine Le Moustique between 1956 and 1958, drawn by Sempé and written by Goscinny.
 The series was quick to draw attention.
-A few years later Goscinny began to write Le Petit Nicholas in short story form, with illustrations by Sempé.
-The first Nicholas story, L’œuf de Pâques, was published 29 March 1959 in the journal Sud-Ouest Dimanche.
+A few years later Goscinny began to write Le Petit Nicolas in short story form, with illustrations by Sempé.
+The first Nicolas story, L’œuf de Pâques, was published 29 March 1959 in the journal Sud-Ouest Dimanche.
 The authors hadn't initially planned to continue the series but the sudden popularity of the comic kept them going.
 Thus, they continued to publish the comics in Sud-Ouest and Pilote until 1965.

 Thirty years after Goscinny's death, his daughter Anne decided to publish his unreleased stories, creating new books out of ten stories.
 Sempé, who was unaware of this material, obliged by providing the illustrations.

 The illustrations got turned into a feature film, Little Nicholas: Happy As Can Be from France’s Foliascope and Luxembourg’s Bidibul Productions that released on 16 December 2022.
-Amandine Fredon and Benjamin Massoubre (I Lost My Body) directed the feature based on the bestselling French children’s book series Le Petit Nicholas.
+Amandine Fredon and Benjamin Massoubre (I Lost My Body) directed the feature based on the bestselling French children’s book series Le Petit Nicolas.